VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

   make
   ```

-The master branch of this module currently builds against Rack's master and v0.6.1 branches.
+The master branch of this module currently builds against Rack's 0.6.* branches.

 ## Modules